 Despite valid concern about a depletion of funds in the near future, the idea behind Social Security benefits is easy enough to understand.
 You pay into it while you work, and it pays you back once you stow your briefcase for good.
 For most salaried employees, the tax you pay is 6.2%.
-However, that only applies to income you earn up to $142,800; income in excess of that Social Security Wage Base won’t be subject to the tax.
+However, that only applies to income you earn up to $147,000; income in excess of that Social Security wage base limit won’t be subject to the tax.

 Tips for Navigating Retirement

 - If all of the age thresholds and eligibility requirements and conditions for your Social Security benefits have you feeling overwhelmed, you may be interested in using our Social Security calculator.
 You can fill in your information, and we’ll do the rest.
 We’ll let you know what you can expect in annual benefits once you retire.

 - Social Security isn’t intended to be your sole source of retirement income – you should also have retirement savings.
 To make sure these savings are on pace to meet your income needs, it’s a great idea to work with a financial advisor who can develop a financial plan and help you invest.
-SmartAsset’s free advisor matching tool can connect you to a local financial advisor today.
-There’s no obligation and it’s free.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo Credit: ©iStock.com/vitapix, ©iStock.com/Andrey Popov, ©iStock.com/kate_sept2004